Estate Settlement of a Private Limited Business

 Some private limited companies are centred on one professional, for example a doctor.
 In such situations, it would be better to liquidate the company when the professional dies.
 This is because it would be difficult or even impossible to have a succession plan in such situations.

-In winding down the company, the legal representative needs to pay attention to the settlement of account receivables and payables issues as described in the section regarding the Estate Settlement of Sole Proprietor Businesses.
+In winding down the company, the legal representative needs to pay attention to the settlement of account receivables and payables issues as described in the article regarding the Estate Settlement of Sole Proprietor Businesses.

 Communication to Stakeholders

-The estate settlement of a private limited company can be a time consuming process, and there will be lots negotiations, counter offers and procrastinations from various stakeholders.
+The estate settlement of a private limited company can be a time consuming process, and there will be lots of negotiations, counter offers and procrastinations from various stakeholders.
 Therefore, it is important that the legal representative constantly keeps the beneficiaries updated about the situation, and, if need be, make adjustments to expectations and move on.